8B. BAVARIAN PLANT NO. 2 (1949-1954; Sold in 1956)

 (See period 11.
 The Brewery Closed & Sold.)

 In conclusion, Bavarian Plant No. 2 operated for over five years, from the Spring of 1949 until November of 1954.
 The plant was successful in substantially increasing the sales for Bavarian nearly 50% between 1949 and 1952.
 Evidently, it contributed significantly to the profitability of the firm in those years, until 1953.
 Thereafter, Bavarian realized that the acquisition of Plant No. 2 had substantially increased their costs.
-Their only way to be profitable with reduced sales, was to reduce those costs.
+With declining sales, their only way to be profitable was to reduce those costs.
 Hence, Bavarian needed to consolidate their operations by selling their Plant No. 2, the former Heidelberg brewery, and modernize their main Plant No. 1.

 What Happened to the Heidelberg Brewery?